Need assistance in choosing the right insurance plan?

 What is FATCA?

 The Foreign Account Tax Compliance Act (FATCA) is a United States federal law that was enacted in March 2010 to target non-compliance with US tax laws by United States (US) persons, including US persons who live outside the United States using non-US accounts.
 FATCA requires all Financial Institutions (such as TALIC) outside the US to transmit, on a regular basis, information about Financial Accounts held by US persons to the US Internal Revenue Service (IRS).
 The Government of India (GOI) has signed a Model 1 Inter-Governmental Agreement (IGA) with the US on 9 July 2015, which necessitates financial institutions in India (such as TALIC) to comply with FATCA.
+As per the US–India IGA, TALIC is required to report account information of US persons to the Indian tax authority (Central Board of Direct Taxes), which will, in turn, share the information with the US IRS.

 What is CRS?

 CRS stands for Common Reporting Standard, which is an internationally agreed standard for automatic exchange of financial account information between jurisdictions for tax purposes to better combat tax evasion and ensure tax compliance.
+India committed to implementing the CRS, with the first exchange of financial account information relating to calendar year 2016 having taken place in the year 2017.

 Is Tata AIA Life Insurance Company Limited the only insurance company requiring a self-certification form?